Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 ./bin/isort -rc src/collective.package
 ```

-After you run the commands above, you need to review all changes and fix what `modernizer` did not get right.
+After you run the commands above, you need to review all changes and fix what `modernizer` didn't get right.

 ## 3. Use `precompiler`